 SafePL8 involves everybody in the community.
 Victoria Police will target and detect offenders, but it is up to you to make your number plates harder to steal.

 Offenders use stolen plates to avoid identification when committing serious offences such as petrol thefts, drug trafficking and burglary.

-If your number plates are stolen, you will need to:
+If your number plates are stolen, apart from reporting the theft to police, you will also need to:

 - pay to have new number plates issued

 - change your toll road (EastLink, CityLink) account details.

 If you keep driving without number plates, you could be fined $144 and three demerit points.

 You should report the theft of number plates to police as soon as possible – this will help us detect offenders.

 If you’re a victim of number plate theft you can:

 If you see something suspicious, call Triple Zero (000) immediately.
 If the suspicious activity occurred some time ago, contact your local police or Crime Stoppers on 1800 333 000